pelle7/odroid-go-spectrum-emulator/README.md

 #Known bugs

-- wont load 16Kb snapshots (these are files <16Kb in size, '3D Death Chase' being a notable example.).
-Convert them to regular 48K snapshots in another emulator to load them
+- wont load 16Kb SNA snapshots (these are files <16Kb in size, '3D Death Chase' and 'Jetpac' being notable examples.).
+Convert them to regular 48K snapshots in another emulator to load them.

-- At the moment it doesn't store a set of button mappings per game, just a single set that is restored at power-on. per-game button mapping memory possible though.
+- At the moment it doesn't store a set of button mappings per game, just a single set that is restored at power-on.
+Per-game button mapping memory possible though.

 - It will try to load TAP and TXZ files, but wont work with them.
-Don't use these file type, OK?
+Don't use these file types, OK?

 # Technical Information